 For any other matters that are not included above, contact the Dean of Students Office.
 It is a resource for accurate information for students at the University.
-Dean of Students Office personnel can advise and assist students with unusual circumstances, or with problems not addressed in the University Catalog.
-Students should also review information available on the Dean of Students Office website.
+Dean of Students Office personnel or the Conflict Resolution Coordinator can advise and assist students with unusual circumstances, or with problems not addressed in the University Catalog.
+Students may also review information available on the Dean of Students Office web site.

 Article I: Definitions

 - The term "University" means Metropolitan State University of Denver.